kubohiroya/sheet2form/README.md

 ## Usage
 ### `exportForm`
  * Create your own form definition in your Google Spreadsheet in the format as described above.
- * Execute the functions `exportForm` from customized menu in the spreadsheet UI.
+ * Execute the function `exportForm` from customized menu in the spreadsheet UI.
  * The `id` row with empty value will be set with the newly generated form id in process of converting from spreadsheet to form.
 In the similar way, the values of `editUrl` row, `publishedUrl` row or `summaryUrl` rows will be set.
  * If an `id` row with actual(not-empty) value exists and its related form can be opened by the Google Forms API method `FormApp.openById`, the related form will be reused as the exporting target.